jasonlau/Wordpress-User-Meta-Manager/readme.txt

 == Changelog ==

 = 2.2.2 =
 Fixed a few language and css bugs.
+Crunched all saved data to a single option, and changed the way data is saved, thus greatly reducing the number of database queries.

 = 2.2.1 =
 New feature: Added a CSV builder to the Backup section.